wallyqs/logray/README.md

 ### Simple to use

 This library needed to be simple to use.
 So starting out, basically all you have have to do is write logger := logray.New() to start logging.
 (Note, perhaps writing to stdout by default should be added to the library).
-Want to add dields?
+Want to add fields?
 You can write logger.SetField(key, value).
 Want to pass it further down where separate fields might be set?
 That's just logger2 := logger.Clone().